 Where is the Bayeux Tapestry Museum?

-The Bayeux Tapestry Museum is located at 13B, rue de Nesmond in Bayeux (14400) in Normandy.
-The easiest way to get to Bayeux is by car, but the city also has a train station with regular daily service.
+The Bayeux Tapestry Museum is located at 13B, rue de Nesmond in Bayeux (14400), Normandy.
+The easiest way to get to Bayeux is by car, but the town also has a train station with regular daily services.

 See available timetables and book your train and coach tickets now.